Skip to main content

 Use Visual Schedules

-Post the schedule at your child’s eye level and refer to it together: 'What does the schedule say is next?'
+Hang it at their eye level and point to it together: "What does the schedule say is next?"

 2